anaclumos/extracranial/Research/pages/Person 1E6ABA.md

 1E6ABA thinks a good ranking and curation may be the solution.
 Finding [[Information amongst Data]].

-1E6ABA first targeted the Korean market but now considers the American market due to sheer market volume.
+1E6ABA first targeted the [[대한민국|Korean]] market but now considers the American market due to sheer market volume.

 1E6ABA says selling a financial product is the easiest.
 Most banks already spend at least $300 to acquire a customer.